How to Dedicate Your Life to Music When You're Fucking Scared

 “Believe in yourself” is such an annoying request - it’s a task most of us can only fake, and usually only sometimes.
 A much, much easier, and more helpful goal is just putting the joy of your art first.
 Like, the physical sensation of enjoying what you’re making or doing.
 I’m talking about truly focusing on having that be the North Star of where you’re going and what you’re doing.
 Anything you build that’s disconnected from your creative pleasure is going to suck ass.

 You don’t need to believe in yourself, you just need to act in service of whatever thing you do believe in, no matter how small.
 Me?
 I believe in melty guitars and gnarly boom-bap hip hop beats.
 I believe in recording a song moments after it materialized.
-I believe that arming artists knowledge and perspective will lead to a better world.
+I believe that arming artists with knowledge and perspective will lead to a better world.
 I believe in playing on the floor with my son.
 Shit like that.

 Often times your fear comes in to try and steer the ship of your creativity.
 Make a likable album.
 Don’t wear the shiny pants.
 Stuff like that.